 “‘He’s threatened to lock me up in this house and force me to get with child… He can’t do that.
 It’s not legal, is it?
 He’s only trying to threaten me.’

 I took her hand gently and debated whether I should tell her the truth.
 ‘Legally, he is allowed to do that.
 English law says a husband can sue his wife for restitution of conjugal rights, and then have her imprisoned if she refuses him intercourse.'”

 This book is full of great narration, and I loved the way that Tranby was not some big, courageous heroine, but instead she represented the ordinary woman of the time, and it was only when she realised that her friend was being threatened that she emerged as a courageous hero, showing how Ridley created in Tranby a normal woman, who gradually realised her own inner strength and confidence.

-I thought in particular the passage regarding the treatment of women by their husband when they ‘needed’ a child was shocking, and it shows how women from twenty-first century Britain cannot even imagine the inequalities of barely 100 years ago, and I think if many women were taken back in time to this period, they would get quite a shock.
+I thought in particular the passage regarding the treatment of women by their husband when they ‘needed’ a child was shocking, and it shows how women from twenty-first century Britain cannot even imagine the inequalities of barely 100 years ago.
 What angered me the most was the power Lysette’s husband had over her, and the fact that women at this time could not escape or have any say in their own life.

 “He blamed her for not getting pregnant, believed her body was at fault.
 By marrying Lysette he had purchased the right to the plot between her legs, and he was determined to stake his claim.
 He would not let that land rest or heal, he would pummel that patch, assault it, strike it, rake it, dig deeper trenches in it until the land itself was barren, and all the earth had been worked into dirt.”

-Have you read this book?
-Do you want to read it now?
+Have you read ‘The Remarkable Journey of Miss Tranby Quirke’ by Elizabeth Ridley?
+Do you want to read this book after reading my review?
 Are you a fan of historical fiction?

 Happy reading x